Jfadelli/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach takes each item from an array and allows you to “do something” with it, i.e. push it into a new array, pop it off the old array, etc. Map creates a new array from the old array and populates it with the results of a provided function.

 2. What is the difference between a function and a method?

+A function allows the coder to execute an operation to the code.
+Whereas a method is an action that can be performed directly on an object, i.e. .pop, .push, .slice, etc.

 3. What is closure?

+Closure is the combination of a function bundled together (enclosed)  with references to it’s surrounding state.

 4. Describe the four rules of the 'this' keyword.

+    1. This is  will be the window object, if the function is contained in the global scope.
+    2. Whenever a function is called by a preceding dot, the object before that dot is this.
+    3. Whenever a construction is used, this refers to the specific instance of  the object.
+    4. Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+    The super keyword is used to access and call functions on an class's parent.

 ## Project Set up